ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![build output](upandrunningimages/buildlog.png)

 **10.** Now if you go back to the Topology view, you should see the application has been successfully deployed to OpenShift as well.
-From here you can click on the `open URL` circle, and a new browser tab should open to lead you to your PetClinic's front page.
+From here you can click on the `open URL` circle, and a new browser tab should open to lead you to your PetClinic's front page. <b> It can take a couple of minutes before the application is accessible through its URL so if it doesn't come up right away wait a few minutes and try again. </b>

 ![open URL](upandrunningimages/openurl.png)